 The tests in RTCA/DO-160 Section 21 are performed to ensure that the Equipment Under Test (EUT) does not emit Radio Frequency interferences that exceed the specified limits.
-Conducted RF emissions exposed on interconnecting cables and power leads are measured.
-Radiated RF emissions from the EUT, power leads, and interconnecting cables are also measured.
+Conducted RF emissions exposed to interconnecting cables and power leads are measured.
+Radiated RF emissions from the EUT, power leads and interconnecting cables are also measured.

 Measurements must be made with an instrument using a peak detector, and with IF bandwidths, frequency step size, and dwell time as specified in RTCA/DO-160 Section 21, Table 1, for the frequency range being scanned.

 A Line Impedance Stabilization Network (LISN) must be placed in series with each power lead and ungrounded power return lead, with a 10 uF capacitor connected between the power input of the LISN and the ground plane.